tlsnotary/tlsn/crates/notary/server/README.md

 ### Authorization
 An optional authorization module is available to only allow requests with a valid API key attached in the custom HTTP header `X-API-Key`.
 The API key whitelist path, as well as the flag to enable/disable this module, can be changed in the config (`authorization` field).

-Hot reloading of the whitelist is supported, i.e. modification of the whitelist file will be automatically applied without needing to restart the server.
-Please take note of the following.
+Hot reloading of the whitelist is supported, i.e. changes to the whitelist file are automatically applied without needing to restart the server.
-- Avoid using auto save mode when editing the whitelist to prevent spamming hot reloads.
-- Once the edit is saved, ensure that it has been reloaded successfully by checking the server log.

 ### Logging
 The default logging strategy of this server is set to `DEBUG` verbosity level for the crates that are useful for most debugging scenarios, i.e. using the following filtering logic.